Why take the ACT?

 When you register for the ACT, you can choose up to four colleges to which ACT will send your scores as part of the basic fee for your test option.
 If you take the test more than once, you choose which test date results the colleges will receive.
 ACT sends scores only for the test date you select.

-Because not all colleges require a writing test for admission, ACT offers you the choice of whether or not you want to spend the extra time and money taking the Writing Test.
-Writing is a important skill for college and work, but schools use different methods to measure your writing skills.
+Because not all colleges require a writing test for admission, ACT offers you the choice of whether or not you want to spend the extra time and money taking the writing test.
+Writing is an important skill for college and work, but schools use different methods to measure your writing skills.
 Find out what colleges have told us about their policies here.